Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

 The important parts here are:

 -   We start PyTorch via `srun` and this is recommended.
-The `torchrun` command is not supported on LUMI.
+The `torchrun` command is not supported on LUMI, as is any other process starter that can be found in AI software that uses ssh to start processes on other nodes rather than going via the resource manager (with, e.g., `srun`).

 -   We also use a
     particular CPU mapping so that each rank can use the corresponding GPU number (which is taken care of in the